No Off-Season: Managing Allergies Year-Round in Florida

 - Clean visible mold with appropriate products

-- Don't let wet clothes sit in the washer
+- Do not let wet clothes or towels sit in the washer

-- Keep AC drip pans clean and drain lines clear
+- Keep AC drip pans clean and condensate drain lines clear

 Medication Options